hubertwel/paragraph-similarity/README.md

 y_test, X_test = tags_array_test, vectors_2Darray_test
 ```
 #### Creating Optuna study
-Optuna is a hyperparameter optimization framework.
-The difference between parameters (earlier optimized by me in the Doc2Vec) and hyperparameters is that parameters are configuration variables that are internal to the model and whose values can be estimated from data.
-On the other hand, hyperparameters are configuration variables that are external to the model and whose values cannot be estimated from data.
+Optuna is **a hyperparameter optimization framework**.
+The difference between parameters (earlier optimized by me in the Doc2Vec) and hyperparameters is that **parameters are configuration variables that are internal to the model** and whose values can be estimated from data.
+On the other hand, **hyperparameters are configuration variables that are external to the model** and whose values cannot be estimated from data.
 Here, they are optimized by Optuna framework in the objective(trial) method.
-The number of trials is set to 30, but it can be increased.
+The number of trials is set to 30, but it can be increased (however, with longer running time).
 ```
 # Define an objective function to be maximized
 def objective(trial):